portainer/portainer-docs/docs/v2.0-be/deploy/linux.md

 #### For NodePort

-Using the following command, Portainer will run in the port 30777
+Using the following command, Portainer will run at port 30777.

 <pre><code> helm install -n portainer portainer portainer/portainer</code></pre>

 #### For Load Balancer

-Using the following command, Portainer will run in the port 9000.
+Using the following command, Portainer will run at port 9000.

 <pre><code> helm install -n portainer portainer portainer/portainer --set service.type=LoadBalancer</code></pre>